italiangrid/voms/_posts/2014-10-17-several-voms-releases.md

   some segfaults have been resolved and the server now correctly throttles incoming requests;

-- [VOMS-Admin 3.3.0][rn-admin-server] provides bugfixes and improvements in the integration with the CERN Organizational Database;
+- [VOMS-Admin server 3.3.0][rn-admin-server] provides bugfixes and improvements in the integration with the CERN Organizational Database;

 - [VOMS API Java 3.0.4][rn-api-java] providing fixes for several issues.